mlflow/mlflow/docs/source/R-api.rst

 Log Parameter
 =============

-API to log a parameter used for this run.
+Logs a parameter for this run.
 Examples are params and hyperparams used for ML training, or constant dates and values used in an ETL pipeline.
 A params is a STRING key-value pair.
 For a run, a single parameter is allowed to be logged only once.